funnychan01/predict_h1n1_and_seasonal_flu_vaccines/README.md

 ## Overview

-A brief description of the project, the problem it solves, and the key findings.

-Predict whether people got H1N1 and seasonal flu vaccines using information they shared about their backgrounds, opinions, and health behaviors.
+This is a practice competition hosted at [DrivenData](https://www.drivendata.org/competitions/66/flu-shot-learning/).
+It aims at predicting whether people got H1N1 and seasonal flu vaccines using information they shared about their backgrounds, opinions, and health behaviors.
+This is a multilabel problem as two target variables, 1. whether respondent received H1N1 flu vaccine, and 2. whether respondent received seasonal flu vaccine, will be predicted.

+## Implication

+Helping the government to target and encourage citizens whom are less likely to get the vaccines in order to increase vaccination, so as to provide immunization for more individuals, and enough immunization in a community can further reduce the spread of diseases through "herd immunity."

 ## Author